ClassicFaithful/Raw-File-Archive/README.md

 .psd: Photoshop documents.
 You can open these with Photoshop, GIMP, Photopea, and most common image editors.

+.xcf: GIMP files.
+You can use other programs with plugins but it's probably easier to just use GIMP since it's free.

 .pdn: paint.NET files.
 These also use a proprietary format and you will need paint.NET to open these files.

 ## File structure: